NejaE/learn-re-rework/noetic/quickstart/batteries.md

 | 1270  		  | 7 - 10    |   6 - 8  	 	 |	This size battery makes the robot still light enough to lift. |
 | 12350  		  | 30 - 35     |   24+  	 	 |	Recommended only for those who must have extraordinary endurance.
 This sized battery makes the robot sufficiently heavy that it will be difficult for most users to lift. |

 The provided charger is specified for lead acid batteries.
-We provide foam inserts with the robot to fit the above battery sizes.
-Do not discard these foam inserts with the packaging.
+We provide a styrofoam insert with the robot to fit the above battery sizes.
+Do not discard the styrofoam insert with the packaging.

 ## Typical Current Draw For The Robot